cfpb/curriculum-review-tool/README.md

 # Curriculum Review Tool

-The [Curriculum Review Tool](https://www.consumerfinance.gov/practitioner-resources/youth-financial-education/curriculum-review/tool/) is an interactive tool for educators to use as an alternative to the existing [paper-based tool](https://files.consumerfinance.gov/f/documents/cfpb_youth-financial-education-curriculum-review-tool.pdf) that allows a teacher to assess the merits of a financial education curriculum.
+The [Curriculum Review Tool](https://www.consumerfinance.gov/practitioner-resources/youth-financial-education/curriculum-review/tool/) is an interactive tool that allows a teacher to assess the merits of a financial education curriculum.
+It is an alternative to the existing [paper-based tool](https://files.consumerfinance.gov/f/documents/cfpb_youth-financial-education-curriculum-review-tool.pdf).
 The assessment is made across four dimensions: content, quality, utility, and efficacy.
 After responding to questions in each of those dimensions, users can print or save a PDF the results of the assessment.

 ![Screenshot of the tool's navigation bar showing the four dimensions](DimensionButtons.png)